morteng/SF4/CONVENTIONS.md

 ## 9. About This Environment

 - **Virtual Environment**:
-  You are currently running inside an activated venv with all dependencies from requirements.txt already installed.
+  You are currently running on a windows machine inside an activated venv with all dependencies from requirements.txt already installed.

 - **TODO.txt**:
   A file to keep track of tasks, ideas, or anything that needs to be addressed later.
 It's a simple text file where you can jot down notes, reminders, or to-dos.
 You can use it to capture ideas, brainstorm, or plan your work.
 It's a flexible tool that allows you to organize your thoughts and keep track of your tasks in a simple and accessible format.
 Periodically review and compress this file if it gets too big.